Volunteering applications are now open

 The focus is always on great customer service and experience enhancement.
 As such, we are looking for people with great social skills, extensive knowledge of games (particularly RPGs), and other specialist abilities, as well as a strong desire to ensure visitors have the best time we can provide.

 Volunteers are expected to be able to fulfil a variety of tasks which fall into the following categories:

 Ambassadors: Our Ambassadors aim to truly enhance the experience of our attendees.
-Expo can be a daunting event to attend for some people and, as much as we do to make it simple and easy for attendees to find something for them, our Ambassadors are there to help those that need extra assistance.
+Expo can be a daunting event to attend for some people and, as much as we do try to make it simple and easy for attendees to get involved, our Ambassadors are there to help those that need extra assistance.
 You should be able to strike up a conversation with complete strangers and make them feel welcome, safe, and able to accept your help.
 This is a very tough role but exceptionally rewarding.

-Customer Services: We run our own ticketing desks, a Shop and Drop, a merchandise stand, the largest gaming Bring and Buy shop in Europe, among other services.
+Customer Services: We run our own ticketing desks, a Shop and Drop, a merchandise stand, among other services.
 As well as great customer service skills, we need people with cash-handling skills and a level head.